Making the best of organisational change

-Myers-Briggs Type Indicator is a psychological profiling tool which helps people understand how they take in and process information and also how they make decisions.
-In the decision-making arena, some of us make decisions based on logical thinking and rationale while some of us do so based on our feelings and the impact on people.
-It will come as no surprise to you that given my passion for people, I come into the latter category.
+Myers-Briggs Type Indicator is a psychological profiling tool which helps people understand how they take in and process information.
+It demonstrates how people prefer to make decisions.
+In the decision-making arena, some of us make decisions based on logical thinking. and rationale.
+While some of us do so based on feelings and the impact on people.
+Different preferences mean that approaches to organisational change can differ depending on the personality of the leader.

-I realised that organisational change and reductions in numbers of staff in themselves wasn’t a big deal for me.
+I realised that organisational change and reductions in the numbers of staff in themselves weren’t too problematic for me.
 Not because I don’t care about the people involved in the process and the impact on them.
-On the contrary, I realised it wasn’t a big deal for me, because I did care about the people involved and made sure I did everything I could to reduce or cushion the impact on my employees.
+On the contrary, I realised it wasn’t a problem for me, because I did care about the people involved.
+Because I cared, I made sure I did everything I could to reduce or cushion the impact on my employees.

-Now that’s not to say everyone I have managed through the process has been happy with what was happening.
+Now that’s not to say everyone working through organisational change has been happy with what was happening.
 I am guessing there are very few of us who are threatened with potential or actual loss of their livelihood who would feel happy.
-But what can be done is to help them through the process.
+But there are ways to manage organisational change which honour the people affected.

 Employee relations are key

-Yes, there is a process to be gone through and legislation and regulations to adhere to, but here are my top tips for a manager or HR professional who may be taking someone through any change which is going to impact adversely on their working life.
+Here are my top tips for a manager or HR professional who may be taking an employee through any change which is going to impact adversely on their working life.

-- Talk Adult – Adult.
-You are not responsible for their lives, but you have a responsibility for how you relate with them.
+You are not responsible for their lives, but you have a responsibility for how you relate to them.
 Do not let any fingers of blame point at you or take on board any guilt.
 Likewise, treat people with dignity and respect.

-- Celebrate their successes.
-Make them understand the vital contribution they make, the unique skill set they have at their disposal and help them identify how to make the most of the experiences they have accumulated while working for you.
+Make them understand the vital contribution they make, the unique skill set they have at their disposal.
+Help them identify how to make the most of the experiences they have accumulated while working for you.
 This is the most vital time to do this.
 It can actually engender great hope.

-I know, I know, all of this sounds time-consuming.
-But honestly it doesn’t have to be.
+This sounds time-consuming.
+But honestly, it doesn’t have to be.
 All you have to do is genuinely appreciate and care about your people and it will come naturally.
 It is better to use the time during the organisational change productively and positively than deal with unnecessary stress and disputes.